Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and visit.

 We are a non - profit company limited by guarantee, run by and for our members.
 The company has no share capital, and any surpluses generated are reinvested into the company's services.

 Better Bankside is the third BID in the UK, the second in London and the first south of the river.
 A Business Improvement District (BID) is an independent, business-owned and led company, which seeks to improve a given location for commercial activity.
-Better Bankside's members are the 480+ companies in the BID area who pay its annual 'levy'.
+Better Bankside's members are the 620+ companies in the BID area who pay its annual 'levy'.
 Many of these are heavily involved in the governance of the company.
 Every five years, member businesses vote on the continuation of the BID for another five year 'term'.
-Our next vote will take place on 28th November 2014.
+Our last vote took place on 28th November 2014.

 In achieving its aims, Better Bankside continually seeks the comments of the membership on its services.
 We do this in three main ways: